BarnNorth/Health-Freak/docs/DEVELOPER_GUIDE.md

 6. Apply "any toxic = product toxic" rule

 **Cost optimization:**
-- Pre-cache 290 common ingredients (~$0.90 one-time)
+- Automatic caching of all analyzed ingredients
 - Use cheaper GPT-3.5-turbo for text analysis
 - Batch processing for multiple ingredients
 - Smart caching avoids repeat analysis
 - Reduces cost from $0.45 to $0.045 per user